YL618/path-planning-astar/README.md

 	<br>If a collision occurs at a node, the node is assigned a high h value.
 * All the other nodes are safe to move on.
 They are assigned a low h value to mark them as walkable.

-Third, start A* pathfinding.
-Beginning with the start node, the algorithm will select the neighbor (collection of nodes) with the lowest f value before each step.
+<br>Third, start A* pathfinding.
+Beginning with the start node, the algorithm will select the neighbor (collection of nodes)
+with the lowest f value before each step.
 Note, since we already modified the h value of each node and we know the formula of calculating f we can easily predict that the algorithm will automatically avoid selecting the neighbor node with a high h value.
 <br>Fourth, if the neighbor node being moved to is the target node, the algorithm has successfully found the path.
 End the A* algorithm